pacalet/sab4z/README.md

     System configuration -> Network interface to configure through DHCP -> eth0 Target packages -> Networking applications -> dropbear -> yes

-By default, for security reasons, the board will reject ssh connections for user root.
-Let us copy our host ssh public key to the Zybo such that we can connect as root on the Zybo, from the host, without password.
-If you do not have a ssh key already, generate one first with ssh-keygen.
+By default, for security reasons, the board will reject `ssh` connections for user `root`.
+Let us copy our host `ssh` public key to the Zybo such that we can connect as `root` on the Zybo, from the host, without password.
+If you do not have a `ssh` key already, generate one first with `ssh-keygen`.
 Assuming our public key on the host is `~/.ssh/id_rsa.pub`, add it to the [Buildroot](https://buildroot.org/) overlays and rebuild the root [file system](#GlossaryFileSystem):

-    Host> cd $ROOT/build/rootfs
+    Host> cd /opt/builds/rootfs
     Host> mkdir -p overlays/root/.ssh
     Host> cp ~/.ssh/id_rsa.pub overlays/root/.ssh/authorized_keys
     Host> make

 Mount the MicroSD card on your host PC, copy the new root [file system](#GlossaryFileSystem) image on it, unmount and eject the MicroSD card, plug it in the Zybo, power on and try to connect from the host:

+    Host> sd=/media/SDCARD
-    Host> cd $ROOT/build/rootfs
+    Host> cd /opt/builds/rootfs
-    Host> cp images/rootfs.cpio.uboot <path-to-mounted-sd-card>/uramdisk.image.gz
+    Host> cp images/rootfs.cpio.uboot $sd/uramdisk.image.gz
     Host> sync
-    Host> umount <path-to-mounted-sd-card>
+    Host> umount $sd
     Host> ssh root@sab4z
     The authenticity of host 'sab4z (<no hostip for proxy command>)' can't be established.
     ECDSA key fingerprint is d3:c5:2e:05:5d:be:89:42:65:d5:62:45:39:18:41:24.
     Are you sure you want to continue connecting (yes/no)? yes
     Warning: Permanently added 'sab4z' (ECDSA) to the list of known hosts.

-A [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) host key has been automatically generated on the Zybo, sent back to the host for confirmation and, as we accepted it, has been added to the list of known hosts that we trust (compare the strings after the ecdsa-sha2-nistp521 token, on the Zybo board and on the host):
+A [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) host key has been automatically generated on the Zybo, sent back to the host for confirmation and, as we accepted it, has been added to the list of known hosts that we trust (compare the strings after the `ecdsa-sha2-nistp521` token, on the Zybo board and on the host):

     Sab4z> ls /etc/dropbear
     dropbear_ecdsa_host_key